Covid 19 coronavirus: Light relief? Truckies say they can use public toilets; service stations say 'no'

 They were also barred from using facilities at service stations, and could no longer get coffee.

-The problem got so dire, drivers today told the Herald some of their colleagues were left with no choice but to go to the toilet on the side of the road, in bushes or even in buckets.
+The problem got so dire, drivers today told the Herald, that some of their colleagues were left with no choice but to relieve themselves on the side of the road, in bushes or even in buckets.

-The Herald is seeking comment from Local Government New Zealand and confirmation from Black of her "request".
+The Herald is seeking comment from Local Government New Zealand and confirmation from Stuart-Black of her "request".

-MBIE and Ministry of Transport have confirmed it is not an issue they are dealing with.
+The Ministry of Business, Innovation and Employment (MBIE) and the Ministry of Transport have confirmed it is not an issue they are dealing with.

 Auckland truck driver Jamie Hare's Facebook post has gone viral after he was turned away from BP Papakura only to see a group of police officers inside, appearing to break the 2m contact rule.